-495-497 Beacon was designed by architect Ernest N. Boyden and built in 1891 by John Hurley, builder, as a three-family building and store.
-It was built for real estate dealer Seth Russell Baker, one of three contiguous multi-unit buildings built for him at the southwest corner of Beacon and Massachusetts Avenue: 25-27 Massachusetts Avenue, 491 Beacon (21-23 Massachusetts Avenue), and 495-497 Beacon.
+495-497 Beacon was designed by architect Ernest N. Boyden and built in 1890 by Edward Lynch, mason, as a four unit apartment building, for real estate dealer Seth Russell Baker.
+It was the first of three contiguous buildings Seth Baker had built at the southwest corner of Beacon and Massachusetts Avenue.
+The other two buildings, also designed by Ernest Boyden, were built the next year at 491 Beacon (21-23 Massachusetts Avenue) and 25-27 Massachusetts Avenue, each a three unit apartment building and store.

 Seth Baker is shown as the owner of 495-497 Beacon on the final building inspection report, dated October 9, 1890.
 On the report, the address is shown as 497 Beacon.